Snapp-Technology-Kenya/come-with-me-if-you-want-to-live/specification/01 - Architecture.md

 ## Models
 - Use PlantUML to model system.
 Read models before changes; update diagrams to document changes.
-- There must be a `models` folder in each layer of the stack containing at least a `main.puml` file with a component diagram as an overview of the layer.
+- There must be a `models` folder in each layer of the stack containing at least a `main.puml` file (named for its context rather than simply 'main') with a component diagram as an overview of the layer.

 # REFERENCES